-For the offence of {specify} I sentence you to {specify term} imprisonment and I direct, under the provisions of section 45A of the Mental Health Act 1983, that in the light of the psychiatric evidence namely {specify} the criteria for a hospital order are met; and so instead of being removed to and detained in a prison, you will be removed to and detained in {specify hospital}.
-You will be subject to the special restrictions set out in section 41 of the Mental Health Act 1983 without limit of time.
+For the offence of {specify} I sentence you to {specify term} imprisonment and I direct, under the provisions of s.45A of the Mental Health Act 1983, that in the light of the psychiatric evidence, namely {specify}, the criteria for a hospital order are met; and so instead of being removed to and detained in a prison, you will be removed to and detained in {specify hospital}.
+You will be subject to the special restrictions set out in s.41 of the Mental Health Act 1983.

 What this means is that you will be detained in hospital for as long as necessary.
-If and when it is no longer necessary and if your sentence has not expired you will be transferred to prison.
+If and when it is no longer necessary and if your sentence has not expired, you will be transferred to prison.
 Once in prison you will serve the remainder of the sentence which I have imposed.